TomPace101/nanopore_diffusion/notes.md

 _maybe_ calculate potential for Smoluchowski using nonlinear Poisson-Boltzmann

 _maybe_ doctests? some other kind of test?
-Maybe just create scripts to do the basic validation on buildgeom and the solvers.
+Maybe just create scripts to do the basic validation on buildgeom and the simulators.

 _maybe_ mesh refinement study
 _maybe_ study of required H value